lawun330/Test-Maker/README.md

 - _Question.java_ is a parent class of the above two classes.
 - _QuestionDialog.java_ is a button-listener class.
 - _Quiz.java_ will include the main program.

+You have to put your questions and answers in the file the _Quiz.java_.